Greg Camarillo

-Greg Camarillo (/kæməˈriːoʊ/ kam-ə-REE-oh; born April 18, 1982) is an American former professional footbal player who was a wide receiver in the National Football League (NFL).
+Greg Camarillo (/kæməˈriːoʊ/ kam-ə-REE-oh; born April 18, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Stanford Cardinal and was signed by the San Diego Chargers as an undrafted free agent in 2005.

 Camarillo also played for the Miami Dolphins.
 He is most notable for his game-winning 64-yard touchdown reception from Cleo Lemon against the Baltimore Ravens on December 16, 2007.
 The play won the Dolphins the game 22–16 in overtime and was the team's first win after thirteen consecutive losses to begin the year.
 It was also the only game the Dolphins won the entire season and allowed them to narrowly avoid becoming the first 0–16 team in NFL history (which was later achieved by the Detroit Lions in the 2008 season).

-Early years
+Early life

 Camarillo is Jewish.
 His mother is also Jewish, and her family immigrated to the U.S. from Hungary.
 His father was born in California, and is a professor of Mexican-American history and culture at Stanford.
 His Catholic paternal grandfather immigrated to the U.S. from Mexico.
 Camarillo was raised Jewish and celebrating both Christmas and Chanukah.

 Camarillo attended Menlo-Atherton High School in Atherton, California, where he was a letterman in football and basketball.
 In football, he was a four-year letterman and as a senior, he was a first-team All-Peninsula Athletic League honoree and an All-San Mateo County selection.
 In basketball, he was a second-team All-Peninsula Athletic League selection.